Healthy Ways to Boost your Immune System

 Exercise

 Moderate exercise will strengthen your cardiovascular system, lower your blood pressure, protect against certain diseases, and help you control your body weight.
 Additionally, exercise causes the release of anti-inflammatory cytokines (the messengers of the immune system) before and after the exercise itself.
+Exercise also increases the circulation of white blood cells (WBCs) and antibodies which enhances the detection of illnesses which can also aid in the immune response.

 For years, it has been thought that heavy exercise is detrimental to immune health following a study of participants in the Los Angeles Marathon.
 More recent research contradicts the conclusions of that study, but it’s still a good idea to at least ramp up slowly and be mindful to protect your bones and joints